ISISComputingGroup/lewis-ess/docs/user_guide/adapter_specifics.rst

    9999.

-Arguments meant for the adapter should be separated from general Plankton arguments by a free-standing ``--``.
+Arguments meant for the adapter should be separated from general Lewis arguments by a free-standing ``--``.
 For example:

 ::

-    $ docker run -itd dmscid/plankton -p stream linkam_t95 -- -p 1234
+    $ docker run -itd dmscid/lewis -p stream linkam_t95 -- -p 1234
-    $ python plankton.py -p stream linkam_t95 -- --bind-address localhost
+    $ python lewis.py -p stream linkam_t95 -- --bind-address localhost

-When using Plankton via Docker on Windows and OSX, the container will be running inside a virtual machine, and so the port it is listening on will be on a network inside the VM.
+When using Lewis via Docker on Windows and OSX, the container will be running inside a virtual machine, and so the port it is listening on will be on a network inside the VM.
 To connect to it from outside of the VM, an additional argument must be passed to Docker to forward the port:

 ::

-    $ docker run -it -p 1234:4321 dmscid/plankton -p stream linkam_t95 -- -p 4321
+    $ docker run -it -p 1234:4321 dmscid/lewis -p stream linkam_t95 -- -p 4321
     $ telnet 192.168.99.100 1234

 This ``-p`` argument links port 4321 on the container to port 1234 on the VM network adapter.
-It must appear after ``docker run`` and before ``dmscid/plankton``.
+It must appear after ``docker run`` and before ``dmscid/lewis``.
 This allows us to connect to the container from outside of the VM, in this case using Telnet.
 The ``192.168.99.100`` IP is the IP of the VM on the bridge network between the host and the VM.
 VirtualBox will typically use this IP when available, but it may be